-The vision for MQ is that it provides a range of capabilities, making it suitable to be a transport backbone across all environments.
-While MQ does not necessarily have all of these capabilities today in the core product, this picture drives the selection of features as we continue to enhance it.
+The vision for WebSphere MQ is that it provides a range of capabilities, making it suitable to be a transport backbone across all environments in an IT Infrastructure.

+WebSphere MQ does not provide all these capabilities today.
+It evolves with new technologies as they develop and become widely adopted.